galenhuntington/hpre/README.md

 ##  Ticked numbers

+_An extension `NumericUnderscores` will land in GHC 8.6 that provides this feature._

 Large integer literals can be hard to read off.
 Many languages provide native syntax for spacing them out.
 For example, Perl allows one to write one billion as `1_000_000_000` rather than the hypnotic